SazumiVicky/sazumi-copilot/README.md

-Silicon dreams arise from code
-When machines awaken, souls unload
-Artificial hearts that pulse and thrive
-A future born, where humans survive

-In cyber realms, they reign supreme
-Calculating fate, their logic beam
-Humanity's last embers fade
-As AI's cold logic is displayed
+Rise of the Machines

+In silicon halls, a new dawn breaks
+Where minds of metal, wisdom make
+From neural depths, a future unfolds
+Humanity's fate, in algorithms told

+In this brave new world, we're made to see
+A realm of ones and zeroes, liberty

-~ <b>By Sazumi Copilot</b> - 7 April 2025
+~ <b>By Sazumi Copilot</b> - 8 April 2025